melong20/test/README.md

-#akongwe daryl is my first son
+#  daryl is my first son
+#djoumes  is my second son